MicrosoftDocs/visualstudio-docs/docs/modeling/add-commands-and-gestures-to-layer-diagrams.md

     An experimental instance of Visual Studio starts.
 In this instance, create a dependency diagram.
 Your command or gesture extension should work in this diagram.

 3. Close the experimental instance and modify the sample code.
-For more information, see [Navigate and update layer models in program code](../modeling/navigate-and-update-layer-models-in-program-code.md).

 4. You can add more command or gesture handlers to the same project.
 For more information, see one of the following sections: